newaetech/CW305-Arm-DesignStart/README.md

         - File -> Save Block Design
         - Tools -> Validate Design
         - If you get a "Validation successful" message: congratulation!
-          You've completed the hardest part of the porting exercise!
+          You've completed the most tedious part of the porting exercise!
-          Otherwise, any errors need to be investigated and resolved.
+          Otherwise, any errors **must be** investigated and resolved.
         ![picture](images/success.png)

 7. Change the target from Arty to CW305: